apache/mxnet/docs/how_to/smart_device.md

 To do amalgamation, there are a few things we need to be careful about when building the project:

-- Minimize the dependency to other libraries and do.
+- Minimize the dependency to other libraries.
 - Use namespace to encapsulate the types and operators.
 - Avoid do commands such as ```using namespace xyz``` on the global scope.
 - Avoid cyclic include dependencies.